Knowledge Is Power

 NOTE: You also need to disconnect any wires going to

 pin 0 (RX)if you have a sketch with a Serial.read() or Serial.peek() statement, and you want to use the Serial Monitor input field (as shown using the '752' in the example below) to feed data into the running sketch.
 If you don't disconnect pin 0it will appear as if your data was entered into your sketch but nothing will happen because the data never truly gets input.

 Another Awesome Microcontroller

-The Texas Instruments Launchpad is a development board that accepts MSP430 microcontroller chips in a socket.
-The thing that's different is that once you get the chip programmed you can remove it from the socket on the Launchpad development board and use it in a stand-alone manner on a circuit board or breadboard.
+The Texas Instruments Launchpad is a development board that accepts MSP430 microcontroller chips in a socket so once you get the chip programmed you can remove it from the socket on the Launchpad development board and use it on a breadboard, protoboard or circuit board.

-There's an open source fork of the Arduino IDE software that you can use to program this board called Energia so if you know how to code for an Arduino you're good to go on this board as well.
+There's an open source fork of the Arduino IDE software that you can use to program the TI Launchpad called Energia so if you know how to code for an Arduino you're good to go on this board as well.

-UC-Berkeley is offering a free MOOC on electronic interfaces using the Launchpad/MSP430 with the Energia software:
+In the past UC-Berkeley offered a free MOOC on electronic interfaces using the Launchpad/MSP430 with the Energia software:

 And here's a good introductory video on the Launchpad: